Understanding and Raising Money for Addiction Treatment

 The cost of addiction treatment can be a serious barrier—and another reason why so many people turn to crowdfunding to raise money for addiction treatment.
 The process is easier than you think.
 Creating a fundraiser not only makes it possible to raise funds quickly, but it also helps you build an emotional support network, bringing your friends and family along on the journey of recovery.

 Crowdfunding on GoFundMe can be a lifeline for people struggling to pay for medical care.
-GoFundMe is a free platform that helps you raise the funds you or a loved one needs for addiction treatment.
+GoFundMe is a crowdfunding platform that helps you raise the funds you or a loved one needs for addiction treatment.
 You can also begin withdrawing funds as soon as you start receiving donations.
-And to help you get started, we provide a number of free fundraising tips and ideas to help you get the most out of your fundraising experience.
-It all starts with telling your story.
+And to help you get started, we provide a number of fundraising tips and ideas to help you get the most out of your fundraising experience.
+It all starts with telling your fundraiser story.

 The courage to ask for help

 It takes courage to ask for help or to help someone you love to get the help they need.
-Everyday, people use our site to raise money for medical expenses—including addiction treatment.
+Every day, people use our site to raise money for medical expenses—including addiction treatment.
 If someone you know needs help, then take that first step today.